About the College System in California

 Transferring to UC and CSU schools

 SMC has established numerous articulation agreements with various colleges and universities that assist students in determining appropriate courses to take prior to transfer.
-The articulated information between SMC and the UC and CSU schools can be found at the ASSIST website.
+The articulated information between SMC and the UC/CSU schools can be found at the ASSIST website.

-Although SMC has not established articulations with private schools as extensively as with the UC and CSU schools, students can review the agreements we have with private California and out-of-state schools by going to the Articulation portion of our Transfer Center Articulation website.
+Although SMC has not established articulations with private schools as extensively as with the UC and CSU schools, students can review the agreements we have with private California, out-of-state, and International colleges by going to the Articulation button found on our Transfer Center Articulation website.

-No, an AA degree is not required for transfer to most universities.
-Instead, the universities are more concerned about general education, major and elective courses.
-In many instances, students can do both; complete their AA degree as well as their requirements for transfer since there can be substantial overlap of requirements.
+No, an Associate’s degree is not required for transfer to most universities.
+Instead, the universities are more concerned about major preparation and general education courses.
+In many cases, students can do both; complete their Associate’s degree as well as their requirements for transfer since there can be substantial overlap of requirements.
 The CSU schools have a special Associate’s Degree program (ADT) designed for transfer students.
 To see the options available, please visit the Transfer Center website.

 What if I am undecided on my major course of study?

-It is very common for new students to be undecided on their majors or academic goals.
+It is common for new students to be undecided on their majors or academic goals.
 Counselors can assist students in formulating realistic plans.
-Students are advised to use other campus resources such as the Career Center to help them in their decision making.
+Students are advised to use other campus resources such as the Career Ce nter to help them in their decision making.

 How long will it take to transfer to the university?

-This depends on many factors such as where the student placed on their math and ESL tests, what major and transfer schools they select, their willingness to take summer and winter classes and their overall progress in their classes.
-In most cases, students try to transfer in 2 to 2-1/2 years although 3 years is not unusual given the extensive preparation many universities require of transfer students and the fact that many will only accept students in the fall terms.
+This depends on many factors such as where the student placed on their math and ESL/English tests, what major and transfer schools they select, their willingness to take summer and winter classes and their overall progress in their classes.
+In most cases, students try to transfer in 2 to 2-1/2 years, although 3 years is not uncommon given the extensive preparation many universities require of transfer students and the fact that many will only accept students in the fall term.
 Most UC and CSU schools require students to transfer with a minimum of 60 transferable units.

 When do I apply for transfer to the university?

 In general, students should begin thinking about the application process about a year in advance of when they plan to transfer.
 Deadlines to apply vary with schools.
-For more information on when and how to apply refer to the Transfer Center website.
-Students are highly recommended to take advantage of the other transfer services and events to guide them through the transfer application process.
+For more information on when and how to apply, refer to the Transfer Center website.
+Students are highly recommended to take advantage of other Transfer Center events to guide them through the transfer application process.

 What services does the Transfer Center provide?

 SMC’s Transfer Center offers an extensive array of services and events for students planning to transfer to a university.
-Students can attend student success workshops on how to transfer and meet with university representatives on the SMC campus.
+Students can attend a variety of workshops on how to transfer and meet with university representatives on the SMC campus.